If you click in the comments section below, you will be able to ask questions or comment on answers.

 Q. You derived a capture formula like -cp*n_T*p, but then approximated it as -cp*N_T*p, that is replaced n_T by N_T.
 Why?

-When a material is n-doped, it is the minority carriers (holes) that control the overall recombination -- they are too many electrons compared, so the availablility of holes dictates everything.
+When a material is n-doped, it is the minority carriers (holes) that control the overall recombination -- they are too many electrons compared to holes, so the availability of holes dictates everything.
 Now n_T means the number of traps that have already captured electrons and are waiting for a hole to come by and with so many electrons electrons around almost all the traps are full and ready and waiting, so N_T=n_T+p_T ~ n_T.
 That is why I made the replacement.

 Q. In the recombination formula, sometime you say (delta_p)^2 ~ 0, but I still see (delta_p) floating around in the final formula.
 What is going on?